digst/cloud/design.md

 Application developers may have valid reasons to use unsupported services, and often development time and the code lines can be greatly reduced by clever use of a platform.
 When applications rely on unsupported features it is important to estimate the immidiate savings and compare those with future costs in the event of unsupported features becoming unavailable.

-Unsupported features will be used and Platform Consumers should be alerted as soon as they are brought to the attention ofg the Platform Provider is aware of planned changes e.g. in updated roadmaps from technology providers.
+Unsupported features will be used and Platform Consumers should be alerted as soon as they are brought to the attention of the Platform Provider is aware of planned changes e.g. in updated roadmaps from technology providers.

 #### Service Level
 The selected operating model (PaaS) seperates responsibilities between the Platform Provider and the Platform Consumer.
 However, in government collaboration, a running platform with a failing application is a failed public service.
 Citizens and businesses only care that the service is brought back up and not what part of government (or even private vendor) is to blame.
 As such, service levels and separation of duties are designed to support a common goal of high service availability.